Have a literary Christmas!

 The Fir Tree is another Christmas story by Hans Christian Andersen.
 It’s a tale about a fir tree that is so anxious to grow up, and so eager for greater things, that he cannot appreciate living in the moment.
 He doesn’t understand how good he has it until it’s too late.

 You can read The Fir Tree online here.
-Or, you can listen to it being read here.
-In addition, you can watch a sweet little comic based on The Fir Tree below.
+Or, you can watch a sweet little comic based on The Fir Tree below.

 18. Is There a Santa Claus? by Frank Church